aradhakrishnanGFDL/MDTF-diagnostics/CODE_OF_CONDUCT.md

 ## General code of conduct

+Our code of conduct policy for the project community members emphasizes on the following key ground rules:

+**1. Respect everyone's opinion and privacy;
+**2. Every opinion has value;
+**3. Listen attentively to everyone's point of view;

+Furthermore, the community needs to adhere to the following:

 * **1. Be friendly, patient, and welcoming**.
    We strive to be a community that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited